jt-09/PatternAnalysis-2025/recognition/Siamese_network_s4786177/README.md

 ```
 Insert image: dataset samples (example benign / malignant images)

+## Loss function
+The model is optimized using a multi-task loss function that combines two critical objectives to create a highly robust and discriminative model.
+The total loss is a weighted sum of the standard Cross-Entropy Loss ($\text{Loss}_{\text{CE}}$) and the Batch-Hard Triplet Loss ($\text{Loss}_{\text{Triplet}}$).

+- Cross-Entropy Loss ($\text{Loss}_{\text{CE}}$): This is the classification component, calculated on the output logits from the `ClassifierHead`.
+It quantifies the difference between the predicted probability distribution over the classes and the true one-hot encoded label.
+Its function, implemented in train.py as loss_ce = ce(logits, y), is to promote the direct classification accuracy of the network.

+- Batch-Hard Triplet Loss ($\text{Loss}_{\text{Triplet}}$): This is the metric learning component, calculated on the L2-normalized feature embeddings returned by the FeatureExtractor.
+Its purpose is to structure the embedding space geometrically, ensuring that the distance between anchor-positive pairs ($d(A, P)$) is smaller than the distance between anchor-negative pairs ($d(A, N)$) by a specified $\alpha$ margin (default $0.2$, passed as triplet_margin).
+    - Batch-Hard mining strategy: This method, implemented in the function _batch_hard_triplet_loss in train.py, is used to select the most informative examples in each batch.
+For every anchor (A), it selects the farthest positive ($P_{hard}$) and the closest negative ($N_{hard}$).
+This selection focuses the training effort on the most challenging, boundary-pushing examples, significantly improving the feature space's local separation.

+The final loss used for backpropagation is the sum of these two components: loss = loss_ce + lambda_triplet * loss_tri where $\mathbf{\lambda_{\text{triplet}}}$ (set to 1.0) ensures both the direct classification objective and the structural metric learning objective contribute equally to the overall optimization, leading to a model that is both accurate and produces highly separable embeddings.
 ## Training, evaluation and saved outputs

 Running `train.py` will train the model and save the best checkpoint (by validation AUC) to `siamese_ce.pt` (or the `save_path` you pass).
 The script also writes per-epoch plots to `reports/` (loss, accuracy, AUC).
 Example outputs generated by the repository include: